Battery-Intelligence-Lab/OBMS2024-LaTeX-Template/README.md

 # OBMS 2024 LaTeX Template

-This repository contains a LaTeX template for OBMS abstracts.
+This repository contains a LaTeX template for [OBMS](https://batterymodel.ox.ac.uk/) abstracts.
 It provides a structure and formatting guidelines to help authors prepare their submissions.
+You can download templates and edit them locally for submission, or alternatively, you can directly access the templates on overleaf ([invited speakers only](https://www.overleaf.com/project/6568663705ec75b1d0b36863) or [poster abstracts](https://www.overleaf.com/project/65ca2624ffd9ce29293a5a21)), then submit the pdf file.

 ## Features